Image

 Different versions

-The different versions of the EMB120 can mainly be recognised by the cabin windows, painted over or not.
+The different versions of the EMB120 can mainly be recognised by the cabin windows, being replaced by metal plugs or not.

 Embraer EMB120, EMB120ER, EMB120QC & EMB120RT